AmitMaity123-bit/c-link-list-data-structure/README.md

-# Hiii Myself Amit kumar MAity.I am trying to learn all of you about C , C++ and JAVA.
+# Hiii Myself Amit kumar Maity.I am trying to learn all of you about C , C++ and JAVA.
 C language link list data structure all programs.